George Henderson (architect): Life and career

 Born at 8 Duke Street in Edinburgh (later renamed Dublin Street), Henderson was the son of architect John Henderson and Hannah Matilda Exley.
-From 1858–1861 he attended the Royal High School, Edinburgh.
+From 1858–1861, he attended the Royal High School, Edinburgh.
 He then studied architecture under his father, but his studies were cut short when his father died in June 1862.
 His education was completed under architect David Cousin who inherited his father's architecture firm.

-In May 1867 Henderson emigrated to Australia to join Alexander Davidson's firm in Rokewood, Victoria.
+In May 1867, Henderson emigrated to Australia to join Alexander Davidson's firm in Rokewood, Victoria.
 The two men had previously worked together as assistants to his father.
 Henderson lived with Davidson and his wife, and he initially worked for Davidson as an unpaid associate.
 Several large commissions in late 1868 helped catapult the venture into financial success which enabled Davidson to send money home to his family in Scotland.
-One of those projects was Barwon Park in Winchelsea, Victoria which is now a National Trust of Australia.
+One of those projects was Barwon Park in Winchelsea, Victoria, which is now a National Trust of Australia.

-In early 1869 the two men relocated the firm to Geelong and in late 1869 a formal partnership between Davidson and Henderson was established with Henderson, as junior partner, receiving a third of the profits.
-In 1870 the two men notably designed and built oldest buildings for Geelong College.
+In early 1869, the two men relocated the firm to Geelong; and, in late 1869, a formal partnership between Davidson and Henderson was established with Henderson, as junior partner, receiving a third of the profits.
+In 1870, the two men notably designed and built the oldest buildings for The Geelong College.
 The next few years brought several financial hardships to the firm resulting from a series of unfortunate incidents, including disputes with contractors and a depression in the wool industry which effected the economy of Geelong.
-As a result Davidson and Henderson ended their partnership in December 1873.
+As a result, Davidson and Henderson ended their partnership in December 1873.
 However, a new partnership was established between the two in July 1874 with Henderson receiving 4/9 of the profits.